cse110-sp21-group27/cse110-sp21-group27/admin/team.md

 Welcome to the official page of The Bean-Bag Boys!
 This quarter we'll be tackling the creation of an online bullet journal.
 Our engines? **Revved**.
 Our creative juices? **Flowing**.
 Our logic behind the team name? **Don't worry about it**.

+## Our Values
+Here at The Bean-Bag Boys, we value **HURT** over all else:
+#### Humility
+#### Understanding
+#### Respect
+#### Trust

+A true Bean-Bag Boy treats his fellow developer with dignity and compassion, working diligently to ensure that a mutual respect is established and a satisfactory end product is procured without any broken laptop screens or furious emails addressed to Chancellor Khosla.

 ## Our Goals
 - [ ] Implement the software development process